 The IRS must prove that the defendant knew their wrongdoing and intentionally misreported their taxes or tried to evade taxes.

 Mere mistakes and carelessness cannot convict someone with tax evasion.

 Other possible defenses for tax evasion may be that the taxpayer honestly believed that he is not evading or hiding his taxable income because of some misunderstanding of the law.

 To use this defenses, the taxpayer must show proof of reliance in where they relied on the information such as an accountant or lawyer.

 Tax evasion and tax fraud is a very serious matter.
-If you have been contacted by the IRS for suspicion of tax evasion or fraud or have been charged with a tax evasion crime, you need to speak to a criminal defense attorney.
+If you have been contacted by the IRS for suspicion of tax evasion or fraud or have been charged with a tax evasion crime, you need to speak to a San Diego tax evasion lawyer.